uhray/heroku-buildpack-tippecanoe/README.md

 ## Installation

 `tippecanoe` and related binaries get installed to your application's `bin/` directory, which should already be on the application `$PATH`.

+## Dependencies & Troubleshooting

+This buildpack is verified to work on build machines on Heroku's `heroku-18` stack.

+The only additional dependency you need is `libsqlite3-dev`; the [Aptfile buildpack](https://github.com/heroku/heroku-buildpack-apt) is a good way to get that installed.